Top

 Federal Crimes Cases We Handle

-In contrast to state crimes, federal crimes are, as the name suggests, prosecuted at the federal level.
-If you are facing charges, you need an attorney who is not only licensed to practice in federal courts but also one who has the experience to skillfully represent you in trial.
+In contrast to state crimes, federal crimes are prosecuted at the federal level.
+If you face charges, you need an attorney licensed to practice in federal courts and with the experience to represent you at trial skillfully.
+Federal practices demand a thorough understanding of unique procedural rules and a strategic approach tailored to each client’s circumstances.

 At Hubbs Law Firm, we represent clients in the following federal criminal matters:

 Our Founding Partner, Attorney E.J.
-Hubbs, is Board Certified in Criminal Trial Law by the Florida Bar, making him an expert on criminal trial proceedings.
-While not all qualified attorneys must be Board Certified, this designation—which is held by less than 1% of all Florida attorneys—indicates an attorney who has undergone extensive testing, evaluation, and peer review.
+Hubbs, is Board Certified in Criminal Trial Law by the Florida Bar, an esteemed designation.
+While not all qualified attorneys must be Board Certified, this designation—held by less than 1% of all Florida attorneys—indicates an attorney evaluated through extensive testing and peer review.
+This certification underscores our commitment to maintaining high professional standards and offering top-tier legal services in complex federal legal matters.

-At Hubbs Law Firm, our Miami federal criminal defense attorneys can help you understand the legal process and provide you with honest, straightforward legal counsel regarding your rights and the likely outcome of your case.
+At Hubbs Law Firm, our Miami federal criminal defense attorneys can help you understand the legal process and provide honest, straightforward legal counsel regarding your rights and the likely outcomes of your case.
 In all instances, we strive for the best possible resolution for our clients.
+Our dedication to client communication ensures that you are always informed about the status of your case and potential outcomes at every stage.

 Schedule a Consultation